temporalio/edu-converters-python-code/exercises/codec-server/README.md

    before they can be deployed from sample code.
 Specifically, Codec Servers need to import the Converter logic from your own application, and then map the Converter logic on a per-Namespace basis.
-Add an `import` statement at the top of `codec-server.py` to import the rest of your application as a Python library named `temporalconverters`.
+Add an `import` statement at the top of `codec-server.py` to import the `EncryptionCodec` class from `codec.py`.
-3. Next, create an array named `codecs` in the `main()` function of `codec-server.py`.
+3. Next, create an dictionary named `codecs` after initializing your `app`.
 Keys should be Namespace strings.
-Values should be of the type `converter.PayloadCodec`.
-By default, you only need to assign the `default` namespace to `{temporalconverters.NewPayloadCodec()}` from this example.
+Values should be Codec classes.
+By default, you only need to assign the `default` namespace to `EncryptionCodec()` from this example.
 4. After making these additions, you should have a functioning Codec Server, integrated with your application logic.
 Again, everything else in here is